The Walton Centre Trust cares for eight Covid-19 patients in hospital

 The Walton Centre Trust was caring for eight coronavirus patients in hospital as of Tuesday, figures show.

-NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on December 14 was up from one on the same day the previous week.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on December 21 was in line with the same day the previous week.

 Advertisement